heitorchang/good-practice/common-lisp.md

 `(declaim (optimize (speed 0) (space 0) (debug 3)))`

 Add the above line to ~/.sbclrc, optionally add `(format t "Debug set to 3")`

+If declaiming in the REPL, functions need to be redefined after this change.

 `ba` print backtrace